 They helped lower required down payments, regulate interest rates and offered protection to lenders who offered long-term mortgages.
 In effect, they "wrote the rules" for home borrowing, and those government guidelines still exist today.
 In the 1940s, the maximum term for a home mortgage was extended to 30 years, making homes truly affordable for the first time for large numbers of buyers.
 Owning a home was viewed as the American Dream, and the typical buyer saved for a down payment, secured a 30-year mortgage, and eventually had a "mortgage-burning" celebration.

 Things have come a long way in the past 70 years.

 Times Have Changed

 Today, around 58 percent of homeowners are paying a mortgage.
 Of the remainder, six percent never had a mortgage, and 36 percent live in a home that is fully paid off.
-There are regional differences, but they are slight; the Northeast boasts the highest percentage of homes with no mortgage, but it is still only 40 percent.
+There are regional differences (so numbers for the Nashville area may be different), but they are slight; the Northeast boasts the highest percentage of homes with no mortgage, but it is still only 40 percent.
 There are also household and generational variations.
 Single owners are more likely to have "burned" a mortgage than families, 45 compared to 29 percent.
 Slightly more than half of Silent Generation homeowners, those between the ages of 65 and 75, 53 percent, own their homes free and clear.